nashville-software-school/C75-server-side/book-1-foundations/chapters/interacting-with-console.md

 Console.WriteLine(greeting);
 ```

 Note that when we reference `greeting` in the second line above, we don't put the type in front of the variable name because we are referencing a variable that we already declared above.
-The compiler already knows the type for `greeting`.
+Likewise, we don't explicitly define the types of arguments when we call a function.
+The compiler already knows their types.
+Also note that strings in C# must be inside double-quotes (`"`).

 ### Making our program interactive
 If we want to make a string multi-line, we can prepend the string with an `@`.
 This is called a _verbatim string_, but its other features are not important right now.